rundmt/rundmt.github.com/_posts/2016-02-10-clarifai-postman.md

 ## Conclusion

 Postman allows us to quickly test APIs in a very nice and quick manner.
 I personally use it for building and testing my own APIs.
 This tutorial is a quick one to get somebody up and running.
 I could see somebody using Postman along with Clarifai's feedback API.
 Their feedback API allows for the correction of tags.
-I would much rather use a nice interface like Postman than CURL calls for tasks like that.
+I would much rather use a nice interface like Postman than cURL calls for tasks like that.